 If someone is in pain, they often go to their primary care physician to seek treatment or maybe to the hospital.
 Although those resources can certainly be of assistance, a doctor whose primary focus is pain knows all of the intricacies of a condition that a person may be experiencing.

-As a system, interventional pain management is a way for doctors to regulate and treat the pain that a patient is experiencing, with the goal being overall relief of the problem at hand.
+As a system, this method of pain management is a way for doctors to regulate and treat the pain that a patient is experiencing, with the goal being overall relief of the problem at hand.
 Whether it means a short treatment to end the pain immediately, or a longer course to provide long-term solutions, the result is the same: the pain becomes manageable for you.
-It’s this goal that drives interventional pain management and keeps pushing pain doctors to find even better and more cutting-edge treatment options for patients.
+It’s this goal that drives this approach and keeps pushing pain doctors to find even better and more cutting-edge treatment options for patients.

-Interventional pain management techniques are just one way to combat chronic pain; tell us about your experience with these or other techniques to combat pain.
-To schedule an appointment with an interventional pain management doctor, click the link here.
+These pain management techniques are just one way to combat chronic pain; tell us about your experience with these or other techniques to combat pain.
+To find a interventional pain management doctor in your area, click the button below.